MD-PhD Social and Professional Activities

-This typically takes place in September and is hosted by Dr. Lacy, the program director, at his lovely home located in the tranquil environs of New Hampshire.
+This typically takes place in the Fall and is hosted by the program director’s lovely home located in the tranquil environs of the Upper Valley.
 The Director, Operations Director, and current trainees have the opportunity to reconnect after the summer, and to meet and welcome the newest MD-PhD trainees.
 The Dean of the Medical School often attends each one of these annual events.
 This event serves as a warm social gathering to begin the new academic year.

 The retreat takes place over a two-day period.
 There are several guest speakers from within and outside of Dartmouth, as well as poster and podium presentations by students on their research endeavors.
 Additional sessions are devoted to residency choices, career opportunities, and transitions between training phases.
 Non-scheduled time allows students and faculty to interact in a casual and informal environment.

 The Spring Dinner is hosted by the MD-PhD Program and held in conjunction with the Department of Medicine's Grand Rounds, which takes place on the following day.
 MD-PhD students select and host a guest speaker, and the Department of Medicine co-sponsors the speaker.